alchemmist/blog/site/content/articles/hyrpland-noscreenshare.en.md

 ---
-date: 2025-08-23
+date: '2025-08-23T17:14:00+03:00'
-title: "Privacy screen share in Hyprland"
+title: Privacy screen share in Hyprland
-description: "How to share full screen on Hyprland without worries about chats, notes and other privacy info."
+description: How to share full screen on Hyprland without worries about chats, notes and other privacy info.
-tech_name: "hyrpland-noscreenshare"
+tech_name: hyrpland-noscreenshare
 language: en
 tags:
 - linux
 extra:
   custom_props:
-    time: 17:14
     public: true
     type: synopsis
     theme: linux
     status: finished
 ---

 We’ve all been in a situation when you need to share your screen with many windows, and you need a few minutes before clicking on “Share screen” button, in order to decide.
 It’s okay, especially if your system is your second (or even first) home: with private notes, documents, passwords, chats and so on.

 Next we will set up a useful workflow for this case.
 But, this setup will use new feature, which is hardwired into Hyprland and most likely absent in other DEs/compositors.
 I will demonstrate our final goal.
 For example, my screen share can be looks, like this: